Scottish Shortbread Recipe

 These are just a few ideas to get you started.
 Let me know in the comments what add-ins you tried and loved!

-How to Make the Best Scottish Shortbread Recipe
+How to Make Scottish Shortbread

 The dough for Scottish Shortbread is very easy to make using just one bowl.

-On a lightly floured surface use your hands to press the dough into a rectangle, and wrap well in plastic.
+On a lightly floured surface use your hands to press the dough into a rectangle, and wrap it well in plastic.
 Chill for at least 1 hour in the refrigerator.
 You can leave the dough in the fridge for up to a full day before making the cookies, but any longer and the dough will dry out.

 When ready to bake the Scottish Shortbread cookies, preheat the oven to 325 degrees F and line 2 large baking sheets with parchment paper.

 Thoroughly flour a clean work surface.
 Place the dough in the center of the floured area and roll it out into an even sheet, ½ inch thick.
 Keep lightly flouring the counter and rolling pin as needed to keep the dough from sticking.